 We all have the capacity to become the best versions of ourselves within our families, relationships and community.

-Associate Marriage & Family Therapist in Sacramento, CA
+Licensed Marriage & Family Therapist in Sacramento, CA

 Culturally sensitive therapy is important to me because it helps me to understand a client’s background, ethnicity, and belief system.
 With me practicing culturally sensitive therapy, I am able to communicate an awareness of my client's culture, beliefs, and practices, and I have an awareness of the client's goals and expectations.

 ACT teaches clients mindfulness skills to thrive in ways consistent with personal values while developing positive mental health.
 With this treatment, I can provide guidance to clients to recognize their past ways to suppress, manage, and control emotional experiences that have created challenges.
 Being able to recognize and address these challenges, clients can become better able to make room for values-based actions that support their emotional and mental well-being.